jycadman/waiig/README.md

 # Writing an Interpreter in Go

-This repository contains the source code and my notes from *Writing an Interpreter in Go* by Thorsten Ball.
+This repository contains my exercise source code and from working through *Writing an Interpreter in Go* by Thorsten Ball.